How much does it cost to hire a website designer?

 While average hourly pay is 35.50 PLN ($8.80).

-So, if the time zone difference isn't crucial to you (or designers can adjust), turning to professionals from other countries can be a cost-savvy solution.
+So, if the time zone difference isn't crucial to you (or designers can adjust), turning to professionals from other countries for a new website with advanced features can be a cost-savvy solution.

 Sure thing, freelancers charge much less for their services.
 Upwork statistics show that the average freelance website designer hourly rate is $15-30.

-But the actual web designer rates could differ from these numbers a lot.
+But the actual web designer rates could differ from these numbers a lot due to several factors.
 Just like with in-house designers, they largely depend on the freelancer's location and expertise.

 For instance, a Senior website designer from Ukraine experienced in SaaS design can charge $60 per hour.